Brittany Ferries: Impacts from the COVID-19 pandemic

 On 23 July 2020, Brittany Ferries announced the launch of a brand new Rosslare–Cherbourg service.

 On 19 August 2020, as a consequence of the ongoing COVID-19 crisis, the company confirmed that it was reducing ferry services from the end of August and laying up various ships, beginning with Armorique and Bretagne.
 Further schedule changes were likely in the months ahead, the company confirmed in March 2021.
-It also confirmed the launch of a five-year recover plan following the loss of more than half of its revenue, the consequence of restrictions on passenger traffic in all markets in which it operates.
+It also confirmed the launch of a five-year recovery plan following the loss of more than half of its revenue, the consequence of restrictions on passenger traffic in all markets in which it operates.

+Fleet investment

 On 20 July 2021, Brittany Ferries announced at a press conference in Paris that it had secured a charter with Stena RoRo for 2 more E-Flexers.
-The new vessels are due to replace the on the Portsmouth–Caen route and on the Portsmouth–St Malo Route.
+The new vessels are due to replace the Normandie on the Portsmouth–Caen route and Bretagne on the Portsmouth–St Malo Route.
 The charter is expected to run for 10 years with the option to purchase after 4 years.